-These self-damaging behaviours can be regarded, in part, as indirect symptoms of our painful life experiences.
-In this post, I want to discuss how such harmful behaviours may be addressed by employing the use of hypnotherapy
+These can be regarded, in part, as indirect symptoms of our painful life experiences.
+In this post, I want to discuss how such harmful behaviors may be addressed by employing the use of hypnotherapy

 Self-damaging behaviours frequently give rise to what are known as PREVENTABLE DISEASES.
 Lung cancers caused by smoking (about 80% of all lung cancer cases) would clearly be one example of a preventable disease.

-Hypnosis can be used to not only reduce the incidence of health damaging behaviours, but, it may, too, be used to ENHANCE BEHAVIOURS WHICH BENEFIT HEALTH such as keeping to a healthy diet or increasing the amount of exercise a person takes, to give just two examples.
+Hypnosis can be used to not only reduce the incidence of health damaging behaviors, but, it may, too, be used to ENHANCE BEHAVIORS WHICH BENEFIT HEALTH such as keeping to a healthy diet or increasing the amount of exercise a person takes, to give just two examples.